wavezync/vue3-google-signin/docs/composables/use-gsi-script.md

 load the library only once.
 So multiple calls wont add multiple script tags to the page.

 ::: info
-  This is automatically called when you use any of the provided composables such as `useOneTap` or using the `GoogleSignInButton` component.
+  :bulb: This is automatically called when you use any of the provided composables such as `useOneTap` or using the `GoogleSignInButton` component.
 :::